umd-lib/drupal-common/web/modules/custom/header_search/README.md

 ## Setup

-Enable the "Aleph Connector" module in "Manage | Extend"
+Enable the "Header Search" module in "Manage | Extend"

 After the module is installed, the "Header Search" block can be placed in the theme's header region.